-This document is not a prospectus but should be read in conjunction with the current prospectus of American Mutual Fund (the "fund") dated January 1, 2026.
+This document is not a prospectus but should be read in conjunction with the current prospectus of American Funds International Vantage Fund (the "fund") dated January 1, 2026.
+Except where the context indicates otherwise, all references herein to the "fund" include Capital Group International Equity Fund (the "predecessor fund"), which reorganized into the fund on November 8, 2019.
 You may obtain a prospectus from your financial professional, by calling American Funds Service Company® at (800) 421-4225 or by writing to the fund at the following address:

-American Mutual Fund Attention: Secretary
+American Funds International Vantage Fund Attention: Secretary